 •Keep it accurate, complete and up-to-date;

 •Ensure that it is adequate, relevant and not excessive;

 •Retain it for no longer than is necessary for the purpose or purposes;

 •Give a copy of his/her personal data to that individual upon request.

 An individual must apply in writing and simply refer to the Data Protection Act.

 An individual may use either the Freedom of Information Acts or the Data Protection Acts to access personal information held by public bodies.
 However, the Data Protection Acts apply only to an individual’s own personal information.
 Also, the Data Protection Acts apply to all holders of personal information, not just public bodies.

 |Entitlements under the Data Protection Acts:|

-•A decision will, in normal circumstances, issue within 40 days of receipt of your request;
+•A decision will, in normal circumstances, issue within one month of receipt of your request;

 •Details of your entitlement to complain to the Data Protection Commissioner will be included in the decision letter.